likeafishinthesea/EDA/README.md

 ---

 ## 📄 License
-These projects are licensed under the MIT License.
+These projects are licensed under the Apache License.
 See the `LICENSE` file for more information.